wazuh/wazuh-kubernetes/docs/ref/credentials.md

     kubectl -n wazuh exec -i "${pod}" -- /password-tool.sh --user wazuh-wui --stdin done
 ```

+> **Note**: `tools/tests/check-default-credentials.sh` cannot verify this.
+It reaches the Wazuh API
+> over `localhost:55000` inside the pod, and nothing answers there on a worker.

 ### Step 5: Write the three service passwords into the Secrets